 All of our surgeons are registered with the General Medical Council.

-Blepharoplasty, also known as eyelid reduction, eye lift or eyelid surgery, is a surgical procedure to reshape the eyelids by removing excess fat and skin.
-Blepharoplasty is a highly effective treatment for the signs of aging around the eye area and can improve common complaints of eye bags and hooded or droopy eyelids.
-The surgery can also help to improve vision.
+Blepharoplasty, also known as eyelid reduction, is a surgical procedure to reshape the eyelids by removing excess fat and skin.
+Blepharoplasty is a highly effective treatment for the signs of ageing around the eye area and improves the common concerns of eye bags and hooded or droopy eyelids.
+In instances where these concerns are more severe, blepharoplasty can also help to improve vision.

-As we age, the skin loses elasticity, causing it to wrinkle and sag.
-Our muscles also slacken as we grow older.
-This combination of lax skin and relaxed muscles causes the upper and lower eyelids to sag.
-Loose skin accumulates as folds in the upper eyelids and forms deepening creases in the lower eyelids.
-The relaxation of the muscle causes the fat which cushions the eyes in their sockets to push forward, causing eyebags to appear.
+As we age, our skin and muscles lose elasticity, causing loss of tone, resulting in wrinkles and sagging.
+This causes the upper and lower eyelids to sag.
+As the skin around the eye area is especially delicate, the signs of ageing often occur here sooner than in other areas of the face.
+Loose skin accumulates as folds in the upper eyelids which can droop over the natural eyelid, obscuring the patient’s vision.
+The relaxation of the muscle in the lower eyelid causes the fat which cushions the eyes in their sockets to push forward, causing eyebags to appear.

 The ageing process can also cause eyelids to droop and folds of skin to accumulate in the upper lids.
 Sometimes this gathered skin can hang over the eyelashes and interfere with vision.
 An upper blepharoplasty can improve vision and make you look younger.
 A lower blepharoplasty reduces wrinkles and puffiness, rejuvenating the eye area.
 The procedure is suitable for men and women looking for a quick and effective way to eliminate the tell-tale signs of aging around the eyes.